Help

 • Merged Audio Output (optional): If selected, an output will be merged to the Metronome selected output.
 This is useful for live performance when the musician want to hear the Metronome and the songs in a headset (or earplugs) while the crowd only hear the song.
 To work, the Audio interface must have at least 2 outputs (mono mode) or preferably 4 outputs (stereo mode).
 Note that if you select the same outputs as the Audio Outputs (see previous item), and these outputs for the song, the song audio level will be doubled.
 This is not recommended nor necessary!

-• Midi Clock: This tab is used to select which midi devices will receive a Midi Clock signal.
-It is useful for synchronizing external midi devices with LoopToGo.
+• Midi Clock: This tab is used to select which MIDI devices will receive a Midi Clock signal.
+It is useful for synchronizing external MIDI devices with LoopToGo.
 Check the Midi device user manul to see if it supports Midi Clock synchronization.
 The default settings should work for most devices.
 Note that the Midi Clock configuration is saved with each song.

-• Midi Device: name of the midi device connected to your computer (non editable field)
+• Midi Device: name of the MIDI device connected to your computer (non editable field)

-• Midi Clock: Click on Active to enable Midi Clock for the corresponding midi device.
+• Midi Clock: Click on Active to enable Midi Clock for the corresponding MIDI device.
 A check will appears beside Active.

 • Start not continue: A start message will be send when a Continue message should be send.
-To use when your midi device does not support Continue message but only Start and Stop.
+To use when your MIDI device does not support Continue message but only Start and Stop.
 Click on « Always start » to enable.

-• Song Position Pointer: A SPP signal with the song bar position will be send to the midi device when needed if checked (default).
+• Song Position Pointer: A SPP signal with the song bar position will be send to the MIDI device when needed if checked (default).

 • Send if song is stopped: Send the Midi Clock signal even if the song is stopped (when checked).